Published by: Ingrid King. Last Updated on: June 28, 2023 by Crystal Uys

 At Global Pet Expo earlier this year, I had one of the most fascinating conversations I’ve ever had about pet food with a representative from Merrick Pet Care.
 I have long considered Merrick one of the better offerings in the pet food arena, and after my conversation with Mark, I like the brand even more, for a variety of reasons:

-Sourced and manufactured in the USA, no ingredients from China
+Sourced and manufactured in the USA, with no ingredients from China

 All of Merrick’s diets are manufactured in the United States (in Hereford, TX.)
 The majority of ingredients are sourced from family farms across the country unless not regionally available.
 Merrick does not source any ingredients from China.
 Somehow, Merrick manages to do all this with fewer warehouses and distributors, so that the ingredients make it from farm to your cat’s bowl fresher and faster.
 It is difficult to find a food that meets all of these conditions.